 Contact our Salmonella lawyers for a free consultation using the form below.

 Salmonella food poisoning can result in colitis, a severe infection in the colon that can require surgery.
 Cells of the bacteria can travel from the colon to the bloodstream.
-The result can be aneurysms, endocarditis (heart infection), arthritis, Salmonella meningitis, and/or a life threatening condition called sepsis, which can result in multiple-organ failure.
+The result can be aneurysms, endocarditis (heart infection), arthritis, Salmonella meningitis, and/or a life-threatening condition called sepsis, which can result in multiple-organ failure.

 Hy-Vee Spring Pasta Salad Recall

 Hy-Vee, Inc. has issued a recall of its Hy-Vee Spring Pasta Salad because it may be contaminated with Salmonella, bacteria that can cause severe illness and may be fatal.
-The voluntary recall includes Hy-Vee Spring Pasta Salads in both 1 pound (16 oz.) and 3 pound (48 oz.) containers produced between June 1, 2018, and July 13, 2018, and available from the deli service case.
+The voluntary recall includes Hy-Vee Spring Pasta Salads in both 1 pound (16 oz.) and 3 pounds (48 oz.) containers produced between June 1, 2018, and July 13, 2018, and available from the deli service case.

-The pasta salad was distributed to all of Hy-Vee’s 244 grocery stores across its eight-state region of Iowa, Illinois, Missouri, Kansas, Nebraska, South Dakota, Minnesota and Wisconsin.
+The pasta salad was distributed to all of Hy-Vee’s 244 grocery stores across its eight-state region of Iowa, Illinois, Missouri, Kansas, Nebraska, South Dakota, Minnesota, and Wisconsin.
 The product comes in a plastic container with a plastic lid.
 The expiration date range is between June 22, 2018, and Aug.
 3, 2018.
 The expiration date can be found on the side of the container.